RipCurrent/accountingblog/GeneralLedger.md

 Revenue is recognised as it's earned.
 Expenses are recorded as they are included.

 ## Accounts Payable
 This is a control account held in General Ledger.
-Shows the balance.
+Shows the balance of monies OWED to suppliers etc. Debit = another payment owed to supplier.
+CR = payments made to supplier.
 Look at the Accounts Payable *Subledger* for details.
-Totals have to match between the two.